DerpHerpenstein/lnr-ethers/README.md

 </p>
 This package simplifies interacting with the Linagee Name Registrar contract, wrapper and resolver.

-To generate the library, run "npx webpack" to generate the library
+To generate the library, run "npx webpack"

 ## Getting Started
 ### Note: for domains to be used with the resolver, they must first be unwrapped